exoplatform/exo-documentation/docs/GettingStarted.rst

 Welcome Back
 -------------

-The welcome back widget is an application that welcomes you with some information about your spaces, connections, your points obtained in the current week and your weekly rank.
+The welcome back widget is an block that welcomes you with some information about your spaces, connections, your points obtained in the current week and your weekly rank.

 |DW-3|